-Since September 2010, 37 countries, representing the global north and south, have appointed a national R2P Focal Point:
+Since September 2010, 41 countries, representing every region of world, have appointed a national R2P Focal Point:

-Albania, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Costa Rica, Cote d'Ivoire, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Greece, Ghana, Guatemala, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Montenegro, Netherlands, New Zealand, Poland, Slovenia, Spain, Sweden, Switzerland, Uruguay, United Kingdom and United States.
+Albania, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Chile, Costa Rica, Cote d'Ivoire, Croatia, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Greece, Ghana, Guatemala, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Montenegro, Mozambique, Netherlands, New Zealand, Poland, Republic of Korea, Slovenia, Spain, Sweden, Switzerland, Uruguay, United Kingdom and United States.